avocadopelvis/avocadopelvis/README.md

-- Hi, I’m elvis. 👋
+# Hi, I’m Elvis. 👋
-- I’m a third year Information Technology undergraduate with an interest in Data Science.
+- I’m a third year Information Technology undergraduate with a focus on Data Science.
 - I’m currently learning Natural Language Processing & Deep Learning.
-- Other than Data Science, I have some experience in Web Development, working with tools such as HTML, CSS, JavaScript & Flask.
+- Apart from Data Science, I have experience in Web Development, working with tools such as HTML, CSS, JavaScript & Flask.
+- During my leisure time, I enjoy reading books, learning new things & playing basketball.
-- How to reach me: avotheyo23@gmail.com
+- How to reach me: elvistheyo@gmail.com